codesoap/mycolog/README.md

 mycolog helps you keep an overview of your mushroom cultivation projects.
-It can store notes for each component, so that it's easier to remember which experiments succeeded and which failed.
+It can store notes and pictures for each component, so that it's easier to remember which experiments succeeded and which failed.
 Genetics can be traced through family trees.

 Visit [codesoap.github.io/mycolog](https://codesoap.github.io/mycolog/)
 to see a video introduction to mycolog.